Is marriage biological, social, or spiritual?

 What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 (James 4:1)

-When our own self-centeredness and self-absorption rears its ugly head, that’s when we butt heads with our partners.
+When our own self-centeredness and self-absorption rears its ugly head, that’s when we butt heads with our partner.
 Learning to love and get along with our partner requires us to overcome the faults within ourselves.
 Our labor of love is to fight our inner battles against putting ourselves first, while still being true to our own best values and acting from a position of self-respect.

 It is also the struggle to unite our heart with our head.
 It is the effort to find a balance between our emotions and our understanding.
 It is the work of becoming motivated by a deeper love and guided by a deeper wisdom in everything we say and do.